 Targeted therapy.
 You may also get medications including:

-- Bevacizumab (Avastin), cetuximab (Erbitux), or panitumumab (Vectibix).
+- Bevacizumab (Avastin), cetuximab (Erbitux), panitumumab (Vectibix), or ramucirumab (Cyramza).
 These drugs work on your immune system.
 Your doctor may call them monoclonal antibodies.

 Surgery.
 You could need an operation to remove the cancer in the colon and in places where it has spread.
 Or you may have surgery to bypass the cancer and connect the healthy parts of your colon.
 Surgery can often relieve or avoid blockage of the rectum or treat bleeding that is otherwise hard to control.
 It’s not generally considered a cure, though it may help you live longer.
 If you have one or two liver tumors, your surgeon may be able to remove them.
 Other options include freezing the tumors (cryosurgery) or destroying them with microwaves or heat (radiofrequency ablation).